 Mark has enjoyed a variety of successful musical collaborations with other musicians.
 He was a member of the Baroque Players, which he co-founded with his peers at the conservatoire.
 More recently he has performed as a guitar duo with Peter Rueffer, founder of The Pro Arte Trio and Music Director of the Dillington International Classical Guitar Festival.
 He is also keen to play with other types of instrumentalists, and is the founder of the Paganini Duo, for violin-guitar, with Andrew Wickens, formerly of The Philharmonia Orchestra.

-Mark is currently based in Hampstead, North London.
+Mark is currently based in Hampstead, North London, but spends the winter months in South Africa.
 He is a regular ‘wild swimmer’ in the picturesque lakes of Hampstead Heath, this during all seasons and whatever the weather.
 He also loves to intersperse his daily practise sessions, of which there are many, by indulging in his academic interests.